 The Government of Canada establishes tariff rate quotas (TRQ) for a number of dairy products, limiting the quantity of product that can enter the country with little or no duty.
-For butter products, under the terms of the 1994 WTO Agreement, Canada is committed to providing minimum annual market access opportunities totalling 3,274 tonnes, setting the minimum TRQ on butter products at the same level.
-Since 1995, subject to renewal each quota year (August to July), the CDC is mandated by the Minister of International Trade to ensure that Canada's butter TRQ is fully used, and that imported butter is redistributed to the Canadian food sector through butter manufacturers.
+As part of the terms of the 1994 WTO Agreement, Canada is committed to providing minimum annual market access opportunities for butter totalling 3,274 tonnes.
+Since 1995, subject to renewal each quota year (August to July), the CDC is mandated by the Minister of International Trade to ensure that this butter TRQ, established in response to the 1994 WTO Agreement, is fully used, and that the imported butter is redistributed to the Canadian food sector through butter manufacturers.

-The CDC is committed under the same conditions for quota year 2020-2021 and the TRQ on butter remains at 3,274 tonnes.
-As at January 31, 2021, the unused portion this TRQ is 2,461 tonnes.
+The CDC is committed under the same conditions for quota year 2020-2021 and the allocation under this butter TRQ remains at 3,274 tonnes.
+As at April 30, 2021, the unused portion this TRQ is 1,348 tonnes.
 The financial impact of this commitment for the next period is affected by the price variability between countries and type of eligible butter products, as well as the foreign exchange rates.